In This Episode

 For me, it’s being okay and feeling those emotions too.
 It’s okay to be frustrated and angry and curious, but know that there’s a limit to that.
 The moment you see that your own energy and your own thoughts are shifting more negatively, it’s time to shut that stuff down.”

-Introducing the downcycle as part of work from home.
+Renée Warren says a downcycle is part of work from home.

 Inevitably, we’re all going to get out of alignment from time to time.
 What’s important, as Maureen Bennie reminded us in Episode 2, is to be consistent, set achievable goals, and get back on the horse.